 In the process, all four of them say they feel transformed.

-“The whole program really opened up our eyes to many things and made us better educators in the long run,” said Strang, who became superintendent of Genesee School District, a small district close to Flint, earlier this year.
+“The whole program really opened up our eyes to many things and made us better educators in the long run,” said Strang, who became superintendent of Genesee School District, a small district close to Flint in 2017.
 “It has made me a better advocate for students.”